RAJ-cute/TeamZa/README .md

 ## 🚀 Overview

-TeamZa is a comprehensive AI-powered Human Resources management platform that revolutionizes every aspect of HR operations.
-From intelligent resume screening to predictive analytics and employee wellness tracking, TeamZa provides modern HR teams with the tools they need to make data-driven decisions.
+TeamZa is an all-inclusive, AI-driven Human Resources management software that transforms all aspects of HR functions.
+From smart resume filtering to predictive analytics and employee wellbeing monitoring, TeamZa offers contemporary HR teams the tools they require to drive data-driven decisions

-## ✨ Key Features
+##  Key Features

-### 🤖 AI-Powered Modules
+###  AI-Powered Modules

 1. **AI Resume Screening**
    - Advanced NLP analysis of resumes